ianepperson/canegt-to-ms/README.md

 ## The Problem

 The CAN-EGT provides a 0-5 volt output signal for each of its inputs.
-The exact values are configurable via an .ini file, and mine was preconfigured with 0 volts to mean 0 degress F and 5 volts to mean 600 degrees F. The device provides a nice, linear output.
+Regardless of what is in the ini file, the output represents 0 to 1250 degrees celcius with 0 volts = 0 degrees C and 5 volts = 1250 degrees C. The device provides a nice, linear output.
+(The CHT should be at about 175 degrees C normally - 1250 C is past the melting point of aluminum!)

 Megasquirt needs a variable resistance to ground, where a high resistance denotes a low temperature and a low resistance denotes a high temperature.
 The actual values are adjustable in Tuner Studio, but the low temperature must have a higher resistance than the high temperature.
 Another way of stating it is that higher temps are denoted with a higher current.